The Waterfront District logo

-Garden City, Idaho 83714
+The Waterfront District Garden City, Idaho 83714

-Waterfront District Garden City ID
+The Waterfront District Garden City ID

 Work/ Live Luxury Townhomes

-The Bridge Townhomes
+The Bridge Townhomes at The Waterfront District

-Watergarden Condominiums
+WaterGarden Condominiums

-Set in the heart of Treasure Valley’s most exciting community.
+Visit the phase designed by Hummel Architects, WaterGarden Condominiums.
+Live in the most exciting condominiums right by the river.
 The WaterGarden Condominiums combine the ultimate, urban Boise River location with luxurious features.
-Open great rooms with bright Andersen windows expand from the Chef’s kitchens.
-Outfitted with Jennair upgraded appliance packages including counter depth refrigerators and induction cooktops.
-Comforting Owner’s suites with free standing soaking tubs and roomy showers.
-Large garages offer easy parking and additional storage for kayaks, cruiser bikes, skis and more for enjoying the fun the Waterfront District offers.
+Open great rooms with bright Andersen windows expand from Chef’s kitchens.
+Outfitted with Jennair upgraded appliance packages including counter depth refrigerators and induction cooktops— comforting Owner’s suites with free-standing soaking tubs and roomy showers.
+Large garages offer easy parking and additional storage for kayaks, cruiser bikes, skis, and more for enjoying the fun the Waterfront District offers.
 Swim and sun at the Clubhouse Pool.
-Walk or ride to numerous cafes, shops, wineries and breweries.
+Walk or ride to numerous cafes, shops, wineries, and breweries.
 Live the good life!

 Developer: